jhliu17/psc-enas/README.md

 # Parameter Size Controllable Efficient Neural Architecture Search via Parameter Sharing

-The AutoML topic of Reinforcement Learning Course 2020 at UCAS is to evaluate the efficiency of the ENAS method and design a parameter size controllable mechanism to search the neural structure.
+The AutoML topic of Reinforcement Learning Course 2020 at UCAS is to evaluate the effectiveness of the ENAS method and design a parameter size controllable mechanism to search the neural structure.
 This project first re-implement the ENAS performance on the CIFAR-10 dataset under the macro search setting proposed by the original paper.
-Secondly, we devise a new reward to enhance the ENAS method's ability to control the parameter size.
+Secondly, we devise a new reward function to enhance the ENAS method's ability to control the parameter size.
 Experiment results on the CIFAR-10 dataset verify the effectiveness of our method for controlling parameter size.

 ![](./img/overview.png)